 Bradley Online Learning offers computer-based continuing education for professionals in a variety of disciplines, including physicians, nurses, psychologists, social workers, certified counselors, speech/language and occupational therapists, and teachers.
 The courses will be available through a computer learning management system complete with a registration and payment portal and post-test function.

 Department of Behavioral Education

 The Department of Behavioral Education at Bradley Hospital provides a variety of learning opportunities for Bradley Hospital, Gateway Healthcare and Lifespan School Solutions employees and other behavioral health care professionals in the community.
 Courses are designed to improve participants’ knowledge and skills, thereby promoting quality patient services through highly competent employees.
 Program models include live class presentations, role-playing, group discussion, computer-based learning, evidence-based curricula, and satellite conferencing.

 Mental Health First Aid is a 8-hour award-winning training program designed to educate individuals on how to help someone in a mental health crisis.
 This program has proven to increase knowledge, reduce stigma and most importantly increase supportive actions.
 It even improves the mental health of first-aiders.
 It does not teach people to be therapists, rather it teaches how to recognize the symptoms of mental health problems, how to provide initial help and how to go about guiding a person to appropriate professional help.

 Margaret R. Paccione-Dyszlewski, PhD, a licensed psychologist and educator, is the director of the Bradley Learning Exchange.
-Please feel welcome to contact her for additional information concerning any of the exchange programs and to share ideas.
+Please feel welcome to contact her at email@example.com for additional information concerning any of the exchange programs and to share ideas.